 You have developer Pandemic Studios to thank for that.
 Pandemic Studios was once known as the best source for action-heavy open-world experiences that really felt like they were offering you a true playground to roam around in.
 Destroy All Humans! is one of the best examples of that, and it still manages to stand pretty tall amongst a legion of copy-and-paste open-world experiences.

-While the now-shuttered Pandemic clearly won’t be developing this remake (that honor goes to Black Forest Games), but it’s looking like this remake won’t stray far from the original game’s blueprint.
-The fact that this is labeled as a remake seems to based more on the upgraded visuals and technology that the game will almost certainly utilize.
-There’s also a reference to a “much-rumored, never before seen: Lost Mission of Area 42” that will be in the remake, but there’s been no other word on any substantial changes in the game.
+While the now-shuttered Pandemic clearly won’t be developing this remake (that honor goes to Black Forest Games), it’s looking like this remake won’t stray far from the original game’s blueprint.
+The fact that this is labeled as a remake seems to based more on the upgraded visuals and technology than any major tweaks to the gameplay.
+There’s also a reference to a “much-rumored, never before seen, “Lost Mission of Area 42” that will be in the remake, but there’s been no other word on any substantial changes in the game.

 Here’s everything else you need to know about the Destroy All Humans! remake:

 The Destroy All Humans! remake is out July 28.
 The game is coming to Xbox One, PS4, and PC.

 IGN played 13 minutes of the new Destroy All Humans! remake, and as you can see for yourself, the graphics are very much improved.
 Modern flourishes to combat and the environments make this a very welcome return for the franchise.
 Check out the footage for yourself below:

 Destroy All Humans!
 Remake Story